 - Hydrogen peroxide swabs.
 Irritating to gums, swallowing causes vomiting.

 - Anesthesia-free dental cleanings.
-They polish what's visible and miss everything below the gum line — where periodontal disease actually lives.
-Looks better, treats nothing.
+They polish what's visible and miss everything below the gum line — where the real problem sits.
+Looks better, addresses nothing.
 Major veterinary organizations advise against them.

 When You Need a Professional Cleaning